-If you do not elect a direct rollover, federal income tax will be withheld.
+If you do not elect a direct rollover, federal income tax will be withheld on the taxable portion of the distribution.
 As required by law, 20% of the taxable portion of the distribution must be withheld for federal income taxes.
 State income tax withholding may also apply to the distribution.
 You will receive additional information on the direct rollover option when you terminate employment with the participating employers or any of their affiliates and are ready to receive a distribution.
-If you plan to rollover your distribution and you want to avoid withholding, you should consider paying off any outstanding loan balance before you request a direct transfer of your benefit.
+If you plan to rollover your distribution and you want to avoid having your account reduced by the amount of the loan, you should consider paying off any outstanding loan balance before you request a direct transfer of your benefit.